michael-spengler/decentralized-finance/README.md

 ## Further Features

-You can find many more simple and general examples in the [DeFi Service](https://github.com/michael-spengler/decentralized-finance/blob/main/src/defi.service.ts) file.
+You can find further examples in the [DeFi Service](https://github.com/michael-spengler/decentralized-finance/blob/main/src/defi.service.ts) file.
 If you are looking for anything more specific, feel free to check the corresponding folders and class definitions within the [src](https://github.com/michael-spengler/decentralized-finance/tree/main/src) folder.

 If you have not found what you are looking for, feel free to [raise an issue](https://github.com/michael-spengler/decentralized-finance/issues/new) or even better raise a Pull Request.